datapractice/machinelearners/log.md

 - cleaned up directories on lot on this branch.
 Need to:
     - add all the test_gh pages in properly
     - merge this new branch back into test-gh-pages and then start fixing images agina
+- at home now and have done that.
+Have cleanish set of directories to work in now.